-Well, there are a number of ways to deal with this.
-The wrong moves are to confront the customer, suppress the review, or to reach out privately.
+Well, there are several ways to deal with this.
+The wrong moves are to confront the customer, suppress the review, or reach out privately.
 Here’s what you should be doing instead:

-- Reach out to whomever left the review, publicly
+- Reach out to whoever left the review, publicly

 - Ask for details, like the exact date and time